 Only use high-quality microfiber towels on your paint.
 Microfiber is a superior fiber to traditional fibers like cotton, it’s soft and has the ability to lock dirt into the fibers of the towel, rather than just push it around like cotton.

-There are many types of wash mitts and sponges on the market, I suggest using a microfiber wash mitt.
+There are many types of wash mitts and sponges on the market, We suggest using a microfiber wash mitt.
 It will be gentle on the surface and not damage the paint as long as you’re using proper washing techniques.